somayyeh1650/quantum_computting/README.md

 # Code
-The repository consists of 12 independent codes with the following order:
+The repository consists of 12 independent codes in the following order:
 1. Qiskit basics and single qubit quantum gates
 2. Multi qubit quantum gates
 3. Constructing quantum circuits with quantum gates